 Why might your business need to borrow money?

 If you are looking to expand your business, or need help to purchase premises, you might look to borrow money.
 You might consider a bank loan, an extension of your business overdraft, or even dipping into your own savings.

 You’ll no doubt have undertaken detailed company financial planning, but sudden growth, the opportunity presented by a new project or the need to move premises, might lead to the need to raise capital.

 If you need money now, have you considered borrowing from your pension?

 As a business owner, this tax-efficient option can be a smart way for you to use the pension fund you’ve built up.
 But the rules are complicated.

 How can a SIPP help?

-If you want to use your pension to lend money to your business, you cannot use a SIPP to do this.
+If you want to use your pension to lend money to your business, you cannot use a SIPP to borrow this money.
 Money from a SIPP cannot be lent to any individual, or company, who is connected with the SIPP.

 The property is then leased back to your business, with rent payable into the pension.